This page is for the Let's Play series. There is no page for the film as of yet.

 And, of course, the finale itself provides a thrilling conclusion to the versus.
 Having gotten the final Jiggy in the previous episode, it comes down to a race as to who can finish the final stage and boss first.
 Both end up, predictably, failing multiple times at the stage and the boss, until Josh manages to win by a matter of seconds, having been at low health during the boss battle.
 Even though he doesn't win, Tyler also deserves credit for holding his own during the versus, even though Banjo-Kazooie is Josh's favourite game.

 Stephen beats the first level of Donkey Kong Country in 23 seconds.
 In contrast, before they played the first level, they spent 33 seconds on the map screen.
-Stephen spent more time waiting on the map than he did playing the game.
+He spent more time waiting on the map than he did playing the game.

 The whole Donkey Kong Country matchup is a Curb-Stomp Battle.
 Stephen wins every level by a considerable margin, even when he accidentally initiated a minute-long bonus level.